Get the Best WordPress Backup

 Once you’re finished designing your client’s website, you’ll probably need to migrate it out of your network onto its own server.
 Let’s show you how to do this!

-On your multisite, open your network admin and create a new package with Duplicator.
-In the Archive section, click on the Multisite tab:
+On your multisite, open your network admin and create a new backup with Duplicator.
+In the Backup section, click on the Multisite tab.

 Then, only include the client’s site in the left-hand box.
 Move all other subsites to the Excluded Sub-Sites box.

 Look over the scan of the subsite.
-If everything looks correct, hit Build:
+If everything looks correct, hit Create Backup.

 Duplicator will then save a copy of just your subsite.
-You’ll need to download its archive file:
+You’ll need to download the backup archive file.

 This will make it easy to import the subsite into a standalone installation.